kr-matthews/hearts-java/README.md

 After getting most of this up and running (still some features missing, but you can play a slightly reduced game), I started again from scratch.
 See [hearts-java-v2](https://github.com/kr-matthews/hearts-java-v2).

+### Play

+I would recommend playing the second version, linked above, instead of this one.